Jeremy casts spells in between his careers as a chemical analyst and campus manager.

 1. Creature Traits Don't Help Against Them

 But for any of these keywords to matter, your creature has to actually exist first, so even the mighty "Progenitus" (who has protection from everything) falls to a simple "Cancel."
-To be fair, counterspells only work right when a spell is cast (and can't do anything about them afterward), but since most are three or less mana, it's usually not hard for control players to have them ready against big threats.
+To be fair, counterspells only work as a spell is cast (and can't do anything afterward), but since most are three or less mana, it's usually not hard for control players to have them ready against big threats.

 So, the only real way to beat counterspells are with your own counterspells (emphasizing their power), with "when cast" effects (cards like "Genesis Hydra") or cards that simply can't be countered ("Carnage Tyrant"), but these are rare enough to only mildly alleviate blue's reign.